Skip to main content

 How Does Exercise Modulate the Stress Response?

 Exercise presents a fascinating paradox ∞ it is a physical stressor that, when applied correctly, makes the body more resilient to all other forms of stress.
 The key is in the dosage and type.
-The goal is to use movement to process and discharge stress hormones like cortisol and adrenaline, while simultaneously improving and boosting the production of mood-elevating endorphins.
+The goal is to use movement to process and discharge stress hormones like cortisol and adrenaline, while simultaneously improving insulin sensitivity and boosting the production of mood-elevating endorphins.
 The wrong kind of exercise, however, can dig a deeper hole.

 Strategic movement protocols can recalibrate the body’s stress response, transforming exercise from a stressor into a powerful recovery tool.